spetlr-org/spetlr/docs/power_bi/README.md

 ## PowerBI Permissions

-To enable PowerBI API access in your PowerBI, you need to enable the "Service principals can use Fabric APIs" setting (see the screen-shot).
+To enable PowerBI API access in your PowerBI, you need to enable the setting "Service principals can use Fabric APIs" in Fabric (see the screen-shot).
 Additionally, you need to specify the user group that should have access to the API.